Ylily1015/DogeTickets/README.md

 - PyTorch
 - Numpy
+- Transformers

 ### Training

-We provide example training scripts for MuG with and without the structural adapter.
+We provide example training scripts.
 For example, in `scripts/train_amazon.sh`.
 We explain the arguments in the following:
-* `--model_type`: Plug model with mask or not, default to *cls_tuning_with_mask*.
+* `--model_type`: Plug model with mask or not, default to `cls_tuning_with_mask`.
 * `--model_name_or_path`: Path to pretrained model for training, init model for rewinding.
 * `--task_name`: Name to indicate the task.
 * `--train_data_domains`: Domains for training.